ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 authors:
 - John Strickler
 tags:
-- Javascript
 - AWS Connect
 - Agent Servicing
+- Javascript
 date: 2022-04-29T00:00:00.000Z
 title: "How To Integrate AWS Connect"
 image:
 ---

 In this post, I demonstrate how to easily integrate [AWS Connect](https://aws.amazon.com/connect) ("Connect") to any new or existing web application.
 Connect is AWS's managed solution for enabling omnichannel communication capabilities to your organization.
 It provides the ability to fully handle human interactions from a single, streamling user interface including features such as receiving inbound calls, making outbound calls, and having real-time chats.

 If you're at all intimiated by this, don't be.
 AWS has done a fantastic job in making Connect easy to get started with by providing a step-by-step setup process with a healthy set of defaults.
 They built it to be highly configurable and developer friendly by providing Connect-specific SDKs, APIs, and a robust administrator portal that enables no-code workflows and drag-and-drop configuration.

 If you're experimenting then you'll be glad to hear that Connect is covered by the [AWS free tier](https://aws.amazon.com/connect/pricing#AWS_Free_Tier).
 There's a good amount of free coverage for Connect services.
-You shouldn't receive any charges by just experimenting, but as always, keep a close watch on usage so you can manage any incurred costs.
+You shouldn't receive any charges by using a baseline setup, but as always, keep a close watch on usage so you can manage any incurred costs.

 ## Creating and configuring the AWS Connect instance

-I'm going to assume you have an AWS account already.
-So the first step is to create an AWS Connect instance.
-Log in, head to AWS Connect, and click Create instance.
+The first step is to create an AWS Connect instance.
+Log in to your AWS account, navigate to the AWS Connect service, and select "Create instance" from the button in the top-right corner.
 This will bring up a setup wizard.
-The defaults are good enough to get you started but adjust to your needs accordingly.
-The most important part is to save the administrator **username** and **password** because you will be using it later to configure your instance.
+The default settings are good enough to get you started but adjust accordingly based on your needs.
+Just remember to save the administrator **username** and **password** that you configure because you will be using it later to configure your instance.

 ![AWS Connect Instance Creation](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-instance-creation.png)

-You should now have an instance created with the settings that you specified through the setup process.
-Once the instance has launched, you can launch the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.
+You should now have an instance created and ready with the settings that you specified through the setup process.
+Once the instance has launched, you can immediately preview the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.

 ![Contact Control Panel](https://github.com/johnstrickler/blog-usa/raw/aws-connect/images/2022/05/connect-initial-ccp.png)